Pvt. Howard Edward Rickman

-Pineville, Missouri.
-He was the son of Emmet
+Missouri.
+He was the son of Emmet & Ida

-& Ida Maude Rickman.
-It is known that he
+Maude Rickman.
+It is known that he had seven

-In October, Howard volunteered to join the 192nd Tank Battalion.
-He did this to replace a National Guardsman who had been released from federal service because the man was considered "too old" for overseas duty.
-Howard was assigned to Headquarters Company.
+In October, Howard either volunteered, or had his name picked, to join the 192nd Tank Battalion to replace a National Guardsman who had been released from federal service.
+The man he repplaced was considered "too old" for overseas duty or was released because he was married.
+After he joined the battalion, Howard was assigned to Headquarters Company.

 The 192nd was sent west over four different

 Once there, the battalion was taken by ferry to